-Again, as with the other idols list, it’s not that entertainment is bad.
+Again, as with the other modern day idols, it’s not that entertainment is bad.
 It can be a good thing.
 But when our lives become all about the search for entertainment and chase of the best experiences we can find, then it’s become an idol.
 It’s become more important than God.

 I would argue that entertainment is good and a gift from God, but we should worship the giver not the gift.